The budget tango is an endless dance in Harrisburg halls

 Next year’s budget work should begin in the winter with an examination of the practical need and size of each line item.
 We know it’s old school.
 We know it’s tedious.
 That’s probably why it works for the rest of society.

 In the end, this year’s budget likely is going to be balanced with expansion of casino gambling and expansion of the sales tax and some tweaks to liquor sales rules.
-The entire system needs to be privatized next year.
+(Please, privatize the entire system next year).

 The major spending items are going to be public education and salaries, benefits and pensions for state employees.
 None of this is news – just the details that are subject to the talking points of major special interests.